Vyral/blake-sloan-recruiting/_posts/2024-10-01-three-crucial-ingredients-for-success-right-now.md

   Your Skillset?
 Personal Development Comes From Learning From Others, Podcasts, Stories, Videos, Etc.  Learn From Your Mistakes.
 Practice To Make Yourself Better And Not Repeat Those Mistakes.
 Skills First, The Opportunity.
-  You Have To Constantly Ask Yourself: "How Good Am I?"
+  You Have To Constantly Ask Yourself: How Good Am I?
 3. Time.
 The Business In General Takes Time To Get Good.
 You Have To Have Aggressive Patience.
 Everyone Wants To Rush The Process, But You Can't Change The Process.
 Sometimes It All Just Takes Time.
 Nothing Great Has Ever Happened Without A High Level Of